Another wave of traditional giants Layer2 new chain narrative: Catfish effect or fleeting moment?

 In August of this year, Fantom officially announced its rebranding to Sonic Labs and introduced the S token.
 The token will be used for airdrops, staking, incentive programs, and more.

-Fantom, as an established public chain, is primarily based on an advanced aBFT (asynchronous Byzantine Fault Tolerance) consensus mechanism called Lachesis, which is an improved version of DAG (Directed Acyclic Graph) designed to solve the blockchain trilemma.
-Due to this mechanism, Fantom is characterized by high speed and cost advantages.
-In 2019, it launched the EVM-compatible Opera mainnet, and due to this feature, Fantom became a hotspot during the subsequent DeFi frenzy, especially with the involvement of DeFi leader Andre Cronje, which brought Fantom to its peak.
-However, with Andre Cronje's exit, not only did the token price plummet, but the emergence of newer competitors like Solana with more impressive technology further suppressed Fantom's development.
+As an established public chain, Fantom's main technical foundation is based on an improved version of DAG (Directed Acyclic Graph) and the advanced aBFT (Asynchronous Byzantine Fault Tolerance) consensus mechanism Lachesis, originally used to solve the blockchain trilemma.
+Due to this mechanism, Fantom's main characteristics are high speed and cost advantages.
+In 2019, it launched the EVM-compatible Opera mainnet, and due to these characteristics, Fantom became a hot topic during the subsequent DeFi frenzy, especially with the involvement of DeFi leader Andre Cronje, which brought Fantom to its peak.
+However, things did not go as planned.
+With Andre Cronje's exit, not only did the token price plummet, but the emergence of newer competitors like Solana with more impressive technology further suppressed Fantom's development.

-Introducing a New Fantom Virtual Machine (FVM): This mainly involves converting EVM bytecode into FVM format while compressing data through parallel processing, significantly reducing execution time.
+Introduction of a New Fantom Virtual Machine (FVM): This mainly involves converting EVM bytecode into FVM format while compressing data through parallel processing, significantly reducing execution time.

-Consensus Mechanism Upgrade: Further optimizations have been made on the original Lachesis, reducing redundant information, improving decision-making efficiency, and further shortening transaction confirmation times.
+Consensus Mechanism Upgrade: Further optimizations have been made based on the original Lachesis, reducing redundant information, improving decision-making efficiency, and further shortening transaction confirmation times.

 According to the test data provided by Michael Kong during his speech, it can handle an average of 4,500 transactions per second, an 8-fold increase, with block space usage reduced by 98%.
 Theoretically, it can process 400 million transactions daily, about four times the current transaction volume of VISA.

 If the Sonic upgrade truly reflects the experimental data, from the perspective of the Ethereum ecosystem, it will become an L2 with high concurrency and top TPS, surpassing most L2 projects.
-Additionally, the foundation will establish an incubator through Sonic Lab, investing heavily to support ecological projects, with over 300 projects currently in the pipeline.
+Additionally, the foundation will establish an incubator through Sonic Lab, investing heavily to support ecological projects, with over 300 projects already in the pipeline.
 If subsequent operations are handled well, the overall development momentum is worth looking forward to.

 2.4 Soneium